 Advanced gasoline and diesel powertrains for medium- and heavy-duty vehicles in conjunction with advanced emission control technologies can be optimized to minimize emissions of both N_2O and CH_4 emissions.
-In their proposal, EPA has included an emissions cap for both N_2O and CH_4 emissions (0.05 g/bhp-hr for each gas for tractors and vocational vehicles and 0.05 g/mi for each gas for pickups and vans) to ensure that climate change impacts of these two potent greenhouse gases are minimized on future medium- and heavy-duty vehicles.
-MECA believes that these emission caps are achievable with today's medium- and heavy-duty vehicle powertrain options and should be included in the final EPA regulations.
+In their proposal, Environment Canada has included an emissions cap for both N_2O and CH_4 emissions to ensure that climate change impacts of these two potent greenhouse gases are minimized on future heavy-duty vehicles.
+MECA believes that these emission caps are achievable with the use of appropriately designed emission controls on today's heavy-duty vehicle powertrain options and should be included in the final Environment Canada's regulations.
+The proposal provides manufacturers with the flexibility of meeting emission caps, factoring in emissions of N_2O or CH_4 into the CO_2 -equivalent emissions calculation of the overall vehicle, or using available CO_2 credits.
+MECA supports this proposed flexibility.